backupbrew/switchbrew/Process Manager services.md

-When the kernel signals a process handle, it uses svcResetSignal on the process handle and then it uses svcGetProcessInfo to read out the ProcessState.
+When the kernel signals a process handle, it uses svcResetSignal on the process handle and then it uses svcGetProcessInfo to read out the ProcessEvent.

-If the process moved state non-3 -\> 3 it clears 4 in process flags.
+If the process moved from non-3 -\> 3 it clears 4 in process flags.

 If process flags has mask 8 set:

-  - If new state is 2, it clears 0x20 and sets 0x10 in process flags, and signals the ProcessEventWaiter handle.
+  - If event is ProcessEvent\_Running or ProcessEvent\_DebugDetached, it
-  - If new state is 4, it clears 0x20 and sets 0x10 in process flags, and signals the ProcessEventWaiter handle.
+    clears 0x20 and sets 0x10 in process flags, and signals the ProcessEventWaiter handle.
-  - If new state is 7, it sets 0x30 in process flags, and signals the ProcessEventWaiter handle.
+  - If event is ProcessEvent\_DebugSuspended, it sets 0x30 in process flags, and signals the ProcessEventWaiter handle.

-\[2.0.0+\] If new state is 2, and process flags has 0x80 set, it sets mask 0x100 and signals the ProcessEventWaiter handle.
+\[2.0.0+\] If new state is ProcessEvent\_DebugDetached, and process flags has 0x80 set, it sets mask 0x100 and signals the ProcessEventWaiter handle.

 If process flags has mask 1 set:

-  - If new state is 6, it signals the ProcessEventWaiter handle.
+  - If new state is ProcessEvent\_Exited, it signals the ProcessEventWaiter handle.

 If mask 1 is not set, it immediately does what is otherwise done by the [\#FinalizeDeadProcess](#FinalizeDeadProcess "wikilink") command.